Meet the Staff

 Matt Seadore, Director of Missions & Outreach

 Matt comes to the Atlanta area after having served for twelve years at a large church in the central valley of California.
-For the past six years Matt served in the role of associate pastor where he oversaw three departments, wrote and taught adult Christian Education courses, and led local and global mercy and justice ministries.
-During that time he developed strong global partnerships with both churches and non-governmental organizations in East Africa.
-He also helped the church partner with local non-profits to effectively come alongside both the homeless and foster communities within his city.
+There, Matt served in the role of associate pastor where he led local and global mercy and justice ministries.
+During that time, he developed strong global partnerships with both churches and non-governmental organizations in East Africa.
+He also helped the church partner with local non-profits to effectively befriend and serve both the homeless and foster communities within his city.
 Matt also has experience on the mission field growing up as an m.k. (missionary kid) and serving as a young adult in South America.